kafeiinteractif/katli/README.md

 whatever version control you are familiar with.

 It is recommended to run `./deploy project new` ... where "project" is the name of your project.
-This creates the necessary files structure for you.
+This creates the necessary files structure for you, including your repos/project folder.
+Once that is done you will probably want a settings.php configuration, but it is optional.
+Read the next section for details on that.

-Give your project a short name that you will be comfortable typing a lot.
+Be sure to give your project a short name that you will be comfortable typing a lot.

 NOTE: the name you give to the repos/project folder will be the same name as your database imports, files directory, etc.

-#### 4. If you are importing a database, put that in the /sql folder
+#### 4. Configure database.
+If importing a database, put that in the /sql folder.

 The file will be called project.sql.gz (and yes, it must be gzipped).

 As an option you may also provide project_legacy.sql.gz (this will be useful if you plan on doing migrations).

+To populate the project.settings.php file do this:

+`./deploy project init d7` or:

+`./deploy project init d8`

 Database defaults are as follows:

-Name: project
+Database name: project
 User: root
 Password: my-secret-pw (configurable... see below)
 Host: db

-Name: project_legacy
+Database name: project_legacy
 User: root
 Password: my-secret-pw
 Host: db